AutoFill in Excel (Table of Contents)

 The above example will give the below sequence.

 This feature of autofill in excel will not work with Alphabets.
 Try to fill A and B in the two cells subsequently, select them and try to drag; it will not fill the next letters, but it will only fill the same A and B in the next cells also.

 If you observe the below picture, it is repeating the same A and B pattern.
 If you give three letters, It will repeat that pattern.

 If you really want to fill Alphabets, you can apply this.
 First, input 65 and 66 and drag them, then input a formula CHAR(Number) which will convert the number to the alphabet as per ASCII code.
 This is not a part of autofill at all, but I usually come across this problem while working on Excel and get this solution from Google.

 In this way, we can fill the alphabets in excel.
 Once you reach Z, the letters will change; hence you need to stop at Z and select the entire A to Z range and drag the autofill feature.

 AutoFill in Excel is one of the features that are available in Excel.
 It helps to fill subsequent data automatically when we drag the selected cell corners.

 Because of this feature, we can save time while working on a large amount of data.
-This AutoFill in excel is not capable to fill alphabets this is one of the drawbacks of this.
+This AutoFill in excel is not capable of filling alphabets; this is one of the drawbacks of this.

 This has been a guide to AutoFill in Excel.
-Here we discuss the AutoFill in Excel and how to use the AutoFill in Excel along with practical examples and downloadable excel template.
+Here we discuss AutoFill in Excel and how to use AutoFill in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles-